jensakut/Reinforced-Bananas-DQN/README.md

         paper examines six extensions to the DQN algorithm and empirically studies their combination.
 Our experiments show that the combination provides state-of-the-art performance on the Atari 2600 benchmark, both in terms of data efficiency and final performance.
-We also provide results from a detailed ablation study that shows the contribution of each component to overall performance. "
+We also provide results from a detailed ablation study that shows the contribution of each component to overall performance."

-The picture below shows the performance of all above algorithms.
+The components are further described in the [blogpost](https://medium.com/intelligentunit/conquering-openai-retro-contest-2-demystifying-rainbow-baseline-9d8dd258e74b)

 ![Rainbow](assets/rainbow.png?raw=true "rainbow dqn")